-When you have about 15 minute left on the spaghetti squash, start to make the turkey and kale mixture.
-Heat up a large cast iron or skillet and add a little oil.
+When you have about 15 minutes left on the spaghetti squash, start to make the turkey and kale mixture.
+Heat up a large cast-iron or skillet and add a little oil.
 Add the onions and some salt and pepper and saute for 3-4 minutes.
 Then add the turkey and saute for 4-5 more minutes until browned.
 Next all the kale and saute for 1-2 more minutes until wilted.
 Stir in the spices.

-Finally bake for 45-55 minutes until mixture is set and is crispy around the edges and golden brown on top.
+Finally, bake for 45-55 minutes until the mixture is set and is crispy around the edges and golden brown on top.
 Let cool for 1-2 minutes and enjoy!
 I like topping mine with a little more ranch, some hot sauce, and fresh parsley.

 Meal Prep Healthy Ground Turkey Spaghetti Squash Casserole

 Baked spaghetti squash casserole is a great dish to prep ahead of time or meal prep for the week!
 There are a few different ways you can meal prep it: